Carbon capture and storage (CCS); IGCC

 The next steps involve compressing the CO2 gas, transporting it; and ultimately injecting the CO2 deep into the earth, or sequestering the CO2 for industrial use, where it also won't enter the planet's atmosphere.

 The CO2 captured in CCS can be transported to a CO2 storage site, and then injected through a pipeline to a subterranean geological formation, several thousand feet below the surface.
 In cases where pipelines are impossible, CO2 can also be transported to a storage site via ship.
-Pipelines can be established under the ocean, as well as in subterranean caverns on land.
+CO2 storage sites can be established under the ocean floor, as well as in subterranean caverns on land.

-Essentially, IGCC technologies turn coal into a gas form, or turn natural gas into a "cleaner", less emissions-intensive gas.
-IGCC technologies make it possible to remove all impurities, or “filter” fossil fuels, including extracting sulfur and mercury.
+Essentially, IGCC technologies turn coal into a gas form creating a "cleaner", less emissions-intensive fossil fuel - synthetic gas.
+IGCC technologies make it possible to remove impurities, or “filter” fossil fuels, including extracting sulfur and mercury (as well as CO2).

 The gasification and cleansing process produces steam, which in turn fuels the overall operation of the fossil fuel power plant, including the gasification and cleansing process itself.
-The cleaner gas is then sent to a combustion turbine generator to create electricity.
+The cleaner gas is then sent (as well as steam) to combustion turbine generators to create electricity.

-IGCC technologies incorporate several ideas into one complex cycle; constantly feeding the power plant with the IGCC technologies without heavy carbon dioxide emissions.
-IGCC does this without pumping other GHGs and pollution, like sulfur and mercury into the atmosphere.
+IGCC technologies incorporate several ideas into one complex cycle; constantly feeding the power plant with fuel and steam without heavy carbon dioxide emissions.
+IGCC does this without pumping other GHGs and pollution, like sulfur and mercury, into the atmosphere.

 CCS and IGCC are two viable options for combating global warming and creating "clean" (or more accurately - "cleaner") fossil fuel power plants.
 Despite the initial upfront costs of CCS and IGCC, current power plants utilizing these methods report high levels of success and dropping costs over the lifetime of the operation; these positives are in addition to the environmental benefits of removing CO2 from the atmosphere.

-Additionally, the CO2 captured with CCS can be used productively, instead of simply stored underground.
-Again, productive uses for the CO2 sequestered from the CCS process include enhanced oil recovery, and use with manufactured products; and both CCS and IGCC technologies demonstrate promise in the enhancement of alternative fuels, such as hydrogen and SNG.
+Additionally, the CO2 captured with IGCC + CCS can be used productively, instead of simply stored underground.
+Again, productive uses for the CO2 sequestered from the IGCC + CCS process include enhanced oil recovery, and use with manufactured products; and both CCS and IGCC technologies demonstrate promise in the enhancement of alternative fuels, such as hydrogen.

 Please also see: Gasification - Creation of Syngas from Fossil Fuels and Low Carbon Sources such as Biogas